aisyahzck/work_it_project/README.md

 A to-do list application with authentication.

-User can sign up and sign in via fingerprint or email.
+User can sign up and sign in via email or fingerprint scan.